giovanni-t/remote-access/README.md

 University project for MobServ class at Eurecom.

-The purpose of the project is to build a client-server application that allows to send remote commands between Android devices, having one (or more) of them onboard on drones.
+The purpose of the project is to build a *chatbot* application that allows to send remote commands between Android devices, having one (or more) of them onboard on drones.
 The server is a simple chat server in Python/Twisted, and the client is an Android app that sends/receives messages and performs actions described there.